coffee2code/disable-search/readme.txt

 == Description ==

-Prevent WordPress from allowing and handling any search requests for the site.
+This plugin prevents WordPress from allowing and handling any search requests from the front-end of the site.
 Specifically, this plugin:

 * Prevents the search form from appearing if the theme uses the standard `get_search_form()` function to display the search form.
 * Prevents the search form from appearing if the theme uses a searchform.php template